LibertyDSNP/contracts/README.md

 - `npm run lint` - to run the linter
 - `npm run format` - to trigger formatting

+Environment Variables
+1. create a `.env` file -
+`TESTNET_ACCOUNT_PRIVATE_KEY` - private key for which account hardhat uses.
+Set it to an account we have on the POA testnet that has eth in it.

 ## Accounts

 ## Deployments